Tharindu197/Universal-Sorter---JAVA/README.md

 * Merge-Sort (Optimized for large size arrays)

 ## Usage:
-Accepts any premitive or object type in an array.
+Accepts any primitive or object type array.

 #### Example (Bubble-Sort with Ascending order using String array):
 ```java